consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna

 There are various forms of documentary letters of credit – payable at sight or with deferred payment, confirmed or unconfirmed, and so on.
 The Bank carries out all types of operations related to the documentary letters of credit in all major currencies.
 There is no universal type of letter of credit.

 Talk to us about your needs.
-KBC Bank can professionally advise you on the form of documentary letter of credit that is best suited to you.
+UBB can professionally advise you on the form of documentary letter of credit that is best suited to you.

 Export Documentary letter of credit (Export letter of credit)